textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 With regard to being concise, avoid needless terms that only benefit search engines.
 We are writing for humans, not bots.

-One obvious word to avoid in titles is 'Textpattern’ (or 'Textpattern CMS’).
-The brand name is never needed in human readable topic titles because the context of Textpattern is already clear by the website’s header logo and other cues.
+One obvious word to avoid in titles is 'Textpattern' (or 'Textpattern CMS').
+The brand name is never needed in human readable topic titles because the context of Textpattern is already clear by the website's header logo and other cues.
 Nobody will be confused about whether or not a doc topic concerns Textpattern, thus using the brand name in the human-readable `h1` title is pointless and distracting.

-Other terms not to use in titles include useless genre flags like 'how to’, 'tutorial’, 'walkthrough’, 'doc’, and so forth.
+Other terms not to use in titles include useless genre flags like 'how to', 'tutorial', 'walkthrough', 'doc', and so forth.
 These terms do nothing to convey topic and scope; rather, the bloat and confuse titles.

 An exception to the above is if one of those terms is, in fact, a subject in the topic or scope, like the current document, where the subject *is* on user documentation.

 Fortunately, topic titles can be changed anytime to improve the clarity and usability of them, even if already published.
-We don’t break links by changing topic titles.
+We don't break links by changing topic titles.
 When making title changes like this, however, attempt to find and edit link text in relation, wherever it exists.
 Likewise, **titles must be updated on their dedicated Issues**.

 ### URL-only titles